24 Feb - 2 Mar 2024

 What if I arrive earlier?

 If you fly in a day or 2 earlier, then I am going to recommend staying at YMCA hostel or a hotel close to there in downtown.
-We will then do transport pick ups from this location on the Saturday Feb 15th around lunch time to take you to Flock Hill (the start location).
+We will then do transport pick ups from this location on arrival day around late morning to take you to Flock Hill (the start location).

 You have the option to stay in Queenstown after the event or get a ride back to Christchurch with the returning buses on departure day.
 You will need to book flights out from 5pm afterwards, any earlier and you won't make your flight.
 You can also check flights from Queenstown to Christchurch as you can get those pretty cheap if you prefer not to get the bus back.
 The bus is 6+hrs so the best option is to stay in Queenstown and fly out of Queenstown!

 Bike Box's - where do they go?